Food & Nutrition Services – Danville Community School Corporation

 Students may charge a total of $10 (which equates to 2 paid breakfasts and 2 paid lunches), as approved by the school board on January 13, 2014.

-If the charging limit is reached, an alternate meal of a peanut butter sandwich, juice, and milk will be available free of charge until payment is made.
+If the charging limit is reached, an alternate meal of a peanut butter sandwich, juice, and milk will be available free of charge until payment is made unless donation funds are available.

 The alternate meal at breakfast includes cinnamon grahams, string cheese, milk, and juice.